 Board and volunteer development efforts continued with the appointment of a Volunteer coordinator and recruitment of new Board members.
 Three new Board members were added, and volunteers were recruited for a variety of tasks.

 IV.
 Financial Statement

 LABMED's policy has been to ensure that direct donations are spent on funding dogs rather than on administrative costs.
-LABMED's Fundraising Committee through various product sales, funds administrative costs and also generates funds to supplement aide payments.
+For the first time, in 1999, 100% of the Direct Donations Fund, including carryover from the previous year, was applied to dog funding.
+LABMED's Fundraising Committee's efforts funded administrative costs and also supplemented over $9000 in aide payments.

 1996 Donation Income - $1,119